Award-Winning Philadelphia Simple Assault Lawyers Fighting for You

 Simple Assault is a less serious form of assault and is graded as a misdemeanor.
 It is punishable by up to two years in prison.
 Although it is a misdemeanor and therefore less serious than a felony, it is still a serious charge because it is a violent crime and could be punished with jail time.

-Simple Assault requires the Commonwealth to show that the defendant knowingly, intentionally, or recklessly caused or attempted to cause bodily injury.
+The charge requires the Commonwealth to show that the defendant knowingly, intentionally, or recklessly caused or attempted to cause bodily injury.
 Bodily injury is something more than slight pain.
 Instead, it is substantial pain or physical impairment.
-Therefore, punching someone in the face is likely going to be a Simple Assault, but merely pushing someone may not rise to the level of Simple Assault if the person does not suffer any injuries.
+Therefore, punching someone in the face is likely going to be a Simple Assault, but merely pushing someone may not rise to that level if the person does not suffer any injuries.

 What Happens in a Municipal Court Trial?